I received this call on Christmas Eve in 2019.

-Joe told me he was single, and a law abiding man.
-Then he then went on to describe his relationship with this woman.
+Joe told me he was single and assured me he was law abiding man.
+He then went on to describe his relationship with this woman.

-Joe told me while they were together, she made sure to “do things” that, in hindsight, left him in a compromised situation.
+Joe told me during their relationship, she solicited and enticed Joe to say and do things that, in hindsight, left Joe in a compromised situation.

-A situation that would made Joe unwilling to report her to police or seek legal action.
+A situation that made Joe unwilling to report her to police or seek legal action.

 Ever since her release from prison, Joe has been trying to locate her, and to what end, I have no clue.